Brits 2023: How to watch the ceremony this Saturday

 With the ceremony taking place on Saturday night, many fans are keen to make an event of watching the awards, but where will you be able to view the ceremony?

-This year’s Brits will start at 7.30pm with red carpet coverage being shown on ITV2.
+This year’s Brits will begin at 7.30pm with red carpet coverage being shown on ITV2.

-The awards ceremony will be shown live on TV from 8.30pm on Saturday 11 February on ITV1 and streaming service ITVX.
+Music fans will have to switch over to ITV1 and streaming service ITVX to watch the awards ceremony, which will begin at 8.30pm and run until 10.45pm.

 Join our commenting forum